uncss/uncss/README.md

 See [PostCSS docs](https://github.com/postcss/postcss) for examples for your environment.

-**Note:** Depending on your environment, you might not be able to use giakki/uncss as a PostCSS plugin since the plugin is not directly exported.
+**Note:** Depending on your environment, you might not be able to use uncss as a PostCSS plugin since the plugin is not directly exported.
 In such cases, use the wrapper library [postcss-uncss](https://github.com/RyanZim/postcss-uncss).

 #### Options